Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Background

-In this paper, we adopt the phenomenological model proposed in \cite{zych2018quantum}.
+In this paper, we pursue a different approach and adopt the phenomenological model proposed in \cite{zych2018quantum}.
 We begin by extending their formulation of the equivalence principle for quantum particles in classical gravitational fields to non-static spacetimes, and show that possible violations of the principle can be tested using quantum clock interferometry.
-We then further extend the model to the case where the background gravitational field is in a quantum superposition of classical configurations, following the assumptions in \cite{giacomini2020einstein}.
+We then further extend the model to the case where the background spacetime geometry is in a quantum superposition of classical configurations, following the assumptions in \cite{giacomini2020einstein}.
 Within this framework, we demonstrate that the amount of entanglement generated in quantum interferometry depends on whether the equivalence principle holds.
-Notably, if the principle is violated, then, even if gravity mediates entanglement, it cannot be interpreted as a quantum superposition of classical spacetime geometries.
+Thus, it is possible in our scheme to test whether the observed gravity-induced entanglement is consistent with the equivalence principle.
+Importantly, this also provides an experimental method capable of potentially ruling out one class of quantum-gravity models proposed to explain the generation of GIE, namely, those in which entanglement is mediated by a spacetime geometry in a quantum superposition of classical configurations.

-Finally, we note that an experimental proposal to detect violations of the quantum equivalence principle, based on a gravitationally mediated entanglement setup, was put forward in \cite{bose2023entanglement}.
+We note that an experimental proposal to detect violations of the quantum equivalence principle, based on a gravity-induced entanglement setup, was put forward in \cite{bose2023entanglement}.
+We leave it for future work to investigate whether a more modern formulation of the quantum equivalence principle \cite{giacomini2020einstein,giacomini2022quantum} can be applied to our setup.